About AOP

 Senior Management Team

-Professor Michael Burton, Chief Executive and Director
+Professor Michael Burton, Director and Chief Executive

 Dr Marc Sarzi, Head of Research